The Impressionist Museum and Monet's Water Lilies

 The Musée de l'Orangerie, also famous for its Walter Guillaume collection

-• This extraordinary collection was acquired by the Musée de l'Orangerie in the 1960s
+• This extraordinary collection was acquired by the Musée de l'Orangerie in the 60s

-• She brings together 146 impressionist and post impressionist works, from the 1860s to the 1930s
+• She brings together 146 impressionist and post-impressionist works from the 1860s to the 1930s

 Workshops for children